-Under the terms of the Offering, the Company is required to file a re-sale registration statement prior to May 30, 2018 with respect to the shares issued in the Offering.
+In accordance with the terms of the Offering, the Company filed a re-sale registration statement with respect to the shares issued in the Offering which was declared effective on May 2, 2018.
 For a period of 36 months, the investors also have the right to purchase, based on their pro-rata ownership of common stock, shares (or securities convertible into shares) offered in subsequent offerings, subject to certain limited exceptions.